 Levels Of ITIL Certification

 The 5 levels of ITIL certification are:

-It is an entry-level certification offering a general awareness of the key elements, basic concepts and the technologies used in the ITIL service lifecycle.
+It is an entry-level certification offering a general awareness of the key elements, basic concepts, and technologies used in the ITIL service lifecycle.
 There are no prerequisites for this certification, and anyone can appear for the exam.
-This certification covers all the 5 areas of the service lifecycle including the linkage between different stages of the ITIL lifecycle.
+This certification covers all 5 areas of the service lifecycle including the linkage between different stages of the ITIL lifecycle.

 The next stage after Foundation is the Practitioner.
 It was developed to bridge the gap between the Foundation and Intermediate levels.
 It is the latest entry in the ITIL certification program, and the exam was conducted for the first time in 2016.

 ITIL Intermediate Level